rhn-1i/sm-a155f-fastbootd/README.md

 3.  **FLASH WITH ODIN:** Put the `.tar` file in the **AP** slot using Odin.
 4.  **ENTER FASTBOOTD:** After flashing, boot your device into recovery mode to access `fastbootd`.

-**By downloading the recovery file, you accept full responsibility for your device.**
+**By downloading the recovery file, you accept full responsibility for your device. so please be careful while using it.**